Queen's University Centre for Economic History

 Chris Colvin

 Chris Colvin (PhD, LSE) is Reader in Economic History at Queen's and Co-Director of QUCEH.
 He combines economics and history to better understand the performance of firms, industries, economies and societies.
-He is especially interested in pedagogy in economic history.
-He is Associate Director for Outreach and Engagement at the Centre for Economics, Policy and History.
+He is especially interested in pedagogy.
+He is Associate Director of the Centre for Economics, Policy and History, and Associate Editor of Business History.

 QUB Department: Economics